 Skip to content

-The Indigenous national alcohol and other drug workforce development program was funded by the Department of Health and Ageing (DoHA) in 2006, after the successful completion of the Indigenous alcohol and other drug national train the trainer pilot program.
+The Indigenous national alcohol and other drug workforce development program was funded by the Department of Health in 2006, after the successful completion of the Indigenous alcohol and other drug national train the trainer pilot program.
 This program established the basis for the long-term aim to develop the Indigenous national alcohol and other drug workforce development program, a strategic approach to culturally secure workforce development and capacity building in Australia.

 The Ministerial Council on Drug Strategy (MCDS) originally endorsed the development of the program in three jurisdictions only - Western Australia, South Australia and Queensland - however, the Northern Territory and Australian Capital Territory jurisdictions were also funded after expressing interest.
 A mid-term program review was conducted in 2007, and in 2010 further three-year funding from DoHA to extend the program into its third phase was received.